-See discussion infra Part V.A.
+^{5.} See discussion infra Part V.A.
+(Evaluating the Movant's Likelihood of Success on the Merits).
 If a request for equitable relief is made after trial, this prong generally has been satisfied, although the scope of the determinations at trial as well as the other enumerated factors will be relevant to assessing a request for ongoing equitable relief.

-See Winter, 555 U.S. at 20 (holding that when a plaintiff who demonstrates a strong likelihood of prevailing on the merits shows only a possibility of irreparable harm, a preliminary injunction may not issue).
+^{6.} See Winter, 555 U.S. at 20 (holding that when a plaintiff who demonstrates a strong likelihood of prevailing on the merits shows only a possibility of irreparable harm, a preliminary injunction may not issue).
 See discussion infra Part V.B.
+(Evaluating Evidence of Irreparable Harm).